davincizhao/Jenkins-Deploy-Application-On-AWS/README.md

 There are Two branches [create_cluster] and [app_cicd]:
 - [create_cluster](https://github.com/davincizhao/Capstone-cloud-deploy/tree/create_cluster) for create infrastructure(EKS,Nodegroups) in AWS,
 - [app_cicd](https://github.com/davincizhao/Capstone-cloud-deploy/tree/app_cicd) for test code, build app deploy app to EKS,expose service.
-- prepare_jeniks_tools.sh, in create_cluster branch for prepare install jenkins and other relative tools, like docker,tidy..
+- prepare_jeniks_tools.sh, in [create_cluster] branch for prepare install jenkins and other relative tools, like docker,tidy into Tool-box server

+## Prepare Credential of AWS and Dockerhub
+- Create user and add EKS permission into this user,save this credential in Jenkins, so that Jenkins can act as user to create EKS.
+- Create keypair for login tool-box server(Jenkins) EC2 in AWS.
+- Save dockerhub username and password in Jenkins, so that Jenkins can push docker image to dockerhub.